 - The New York Senate has unanimously passed a bill (S2270A), known as the "Finger Lakes Community Preservation Act," designed to effectively block plans for a new incinerator by prohibiting certification under the New York State Environmental Quality Review Act.
 Following passage of a matching bill (A5029A) in the state Assembly, the decision now rests with Gov. Andrew Cuomo.

-- Plans for the estimated $365 million facility, 2,640 ton-per-day facility from Circular enerG have faced vociferous opposition from local groups.
-"We urge Governor Cuomo to sign this bill so we can put this outrageous proposal behind us and go back to growing the Finger Lakes economy," said Seneca Lake Guardian President Joseph Campbell in a statement.
+- Plans for the estimated $365 million, 2,640 ton-per-day facility from Circular enerG have faced vociferous opposition from local groups.
+"We urge Governor Cuomo to sign this bill so we can put this outrageous proposal behind us and go back to growing the Finger Lakes economy," Seneca Lake Guardian President Joseph Campbell said in a statement.

 - "The bill is a real step back for the environment.
 It would just encourage landfilling, which is the worst option for waste disposal," said Alan Knauf, an attorney for Circular enerG, via email.
 "Circular will continue to pursue approval from local authorities, and is awaiting a decision on its Article 78 proceedings challenging rezoning decisions."

 Similar legislation came close to passing both chambers last year, but fell short when the Assembly didn't bring it to a vote in June prior to the end of its 2018 session.
 Gov. Cuomo is already on the record opposing the project as of a May 2018 statement, which called it "not consistent" with state public health and environmental goals.
 He promised to "consider all options" in stopping it from coming to fruition.